SharjAhmed/battleships/README.md

 ![Title Area](assets/images/title-area.png)

 * Game Criteria
-    * I wanted to state the criteria on how to beat the game early on, before the player starts playing, so that they have an understanding of what needs to be done to win.
+    * I wanted to state the criteria on how to beat the game early on before the player starts playing so that they have an understanding of what needs to be done to win.
     * I also included a Game Legend so the player understands what each emoticon on the board means.

 ![Game Criteria](assets/images/game-criteria.png)

 * Game Board
    * I wanted the board to be visible after every round and to be easy to understand.
-   * I decided to lable each axis with numbers (1-8) for the rows and letters (A-H) for the columns.
+   * I decided to label each axis with numbers (1-8) for the rows and letters (A-H) for the columns.

 ![Game Board](assets/images/game-board.png)